rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-1-in-level-order.md

 ```

 Note that the computational complexity is improved at the cost of increased
 storage requirements - i.e. `node.len`.
-Without that storage property, the
+Without that additional property,
-algorithm would have exponential runtime complexity since one would have to
+the algorithm would have an exponential runtime since one would then have
-determine the node count of a node with each visit.
+to determine the node count of each node by traversing the corresponding
+induced subtree.

 <!-- ======================================================================= -->
 ## decoding